QVSource/QVSource-Twitter-Starter-App-For-Qlik-Sense/README.md

 The content below is copied from the change log in the first tab of the load script.

+NOTE:
+* You will need to install the extension twitter_image_table.rar in the \extensions sub folder in order to be able to view the table on the bottom of the details sheet.
-You should copy the files in the /images sub folder to your qlik/sense/content/default directory.
+* You should copy the files in the /images sub folder to your qlik/sense/content/default directory.

 Change Log
 ----------